ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 Create a new style and apply it to the 'Lives' label.
 :::

+Finally, add the copy to the room in the top right corner and it will display your current lives in game!

 Then we should add logic so that player's ship removes one life on collision.
-We could use `ct.place.meet` as we used it in asteroids' and enemies' code to test against a particular template, but let's group them into one _collision group_.
+Let's group asteroids and enemies into one _collision group_.
 It will allow us to write less code and won't require any changes if we add more enemies, missiles or asteroids of different size.

 To add copies to a collision group, we should write in the name of the collision group in the right column of the template editor.
 Let's write in the word `Hostile`.
 Do it for all the asteroids, for the enemy ship and red lasers.